-Due to the Coronavirus pandemic the Peck School of the Arts has suspended registrations for our spring/summer 2020 programs.
+Due to the Coronavirus pandemic the Peck School of the Arts has suspended or canceled registrations for our spring/summer 2020 programs.
 Please check back frequently for updates.
 For more information about the university’s response to Coronavirus please visit our regularly updated Coronavirus website.

 Saturday, April 4, 2020

 Join UWM music faculty members as we celebrate Beethoven’s 250th birthday year with a festival and competition dedicated to his piano music!
 Acclaimed pianist and teacher, William Westney, will be our guest artist for the 2020 Piano Festival.
 Perhaps best known for his book The Perfect Wrong Note: Learning to Trust Your Musical Self, Westney is a regular presenter at international piano conferences and universities.
 The morning of the festival will consist of a student competition of Beethoven’s piano music for cash prizes and the opportunity to perform in the afternoon masterclass for William Westney.
 The afternoon will also feature an in-depth presentation on Beethoven’s piano music by UWM music history faculty member Timothy Noonan and a roundtable discussion with Westney and the UWM piano faculty.

 In honor of Beethoven’s 250th birthday, the annual UWM piano festival will host a Beethoven competition the morning of the festival.
 The winners of grade divisions 7-8, 9-10, and 11-12 will each receive a cash award and be invited to perform in the afternoon festival masterclass with guest pianist and author William Westney.
 All performances will be open to the public to enjoy this brilliant music, and each student will receive written comments from the judges and a certificate of participation.